shinyoungyou/user-docs/README.md

-# Overview of VS Code Documentation for Beginner
+# Overview of VS Code User Documentation

-Welcome! 👋 This documentation will guide you through essential techniques to boost your productivity in [Visual Studio Code](https://code.visualstudio.com/).
+Welcome! 👋 This documentation will guide you with clear steps on how to use important features in [**Visual Studio Code**](https://code.visualstudio.com/) (VS Code).
+VS Code is a simple but powerful editor used for writing and debugging code.

-The goal of this documentation is to provide you with the information needed to build a productive development environment.
-It also introduces features that can further optimize your development process.

-These are the topics of this document
+Our goal is to help you use VS Code easily.
+You’ll learn how to connect to GitHub, debug your Python code, and edit your files quickly.

+This guide covers these topics:

-* Connecting to GitHub
+- Connecting to GitHub
-* Debugging
+- Debugging Python code
-* Editing Code Efficiently
+- Editing code faster

 ## How We Collaborated

-To establish our topic and allocate roles, our team held in-person meetings.
-Collaboration on the documentation was managed through Git and GitHub, while Discord served as our platform to discuss progress, review deliverables, and exchange feedback.
+Our team started by meeting in person to choose topics and plan the project.
+We used **Git** and **GitHub** to manage our work and avoid conflicts.
+We talked regularly on **Discord** to share ideas and check our progress.

-## How We Created Out Guide
+## How We Created This Guide

-Our guide was created using the knowledge we gained during CST Term 1 while working with VS Code.
-We meticulously followed our guidelines within VS Code and documented each step in detail.
-By encountering and resolving potential errors and troubleshooting issues firsthand, we were able to offer practical solutions throughout the guide.
+We made this guide based on what we learned from our CST Term 1 classes, such as COMP1537 Web Development and COMP1800 Project 1, where we often used VS Code.
+We wrote down each step clearly as we practiced, noting problems and their solutions.

-### Using MKDocs
+### Using MkDocs

-We chose to use MkDocs, as introduced in COMM 2116.
-The appearance of the Material for MkDocs theme was clean and organized, making it an excellent choice for our workflow.
+We chose [**MkDocs**](https://www.mkdocs.org/) as our style theme to build our documentation website.
+We liked [**Material for MkDocs**](https://github.com/squidfunk/mkdocs-material) because it was easy to style and made our guide look neat.

 ### Using Markdown

-This documentation represents our first experience with Markdown.
-We learned how to style text using Markdown techniques in our COMM 2116 Business Communications 2 class and enhanced our skills by applying these techniques throughout the documentation process.
+Writing this guide was our first big project using Markdown.
+We practiced Markdown skills learned from our COMM 2116 class, making sure our writing was clear and easy to follow.

 ### Using VS Code

-We used VS Code to write our Markdown files.
-While we relied on its built-in preview for quick feedback, We deployed our guide using MkDocs to verify that our styles appeared exactly as intended.
+We wrote everything directly in VS Code.
+We used the built-in preview to check our Markdown first, then used MkDocs to make sure everything looked good online.

+### Using a Style Guide

+To make sure our writing was consistent, important actions were shown in **bold**, commands were put inside `code blocks`, and pictures helped show each step.

+We also used special messages called admonitions to point out important things clearly:

+!!! warning
+    Be careful!
+This step can cause errors.

+!!! note
+    Extra tips or helpful information.

+!!! success
+    Shows that you followed the steps correctly.

-### Best Practices for Web Documentation
+## Best Practices for Web Documentation

-Consistency and Style:

-Our documentation maintains a unified appearance by consistently formatting actionable verbs in bold text and displaying commands in dedicated code blocks.
-This approach makes it clear what actions to take.

-Visual Aids:

-We use screenshots and images (figures) to support our instructions, helping you follow each step effectively.

-Tone:

-Our documentation is written in a friendly, casual tone that minimizes technical jargon, making it easy for beginners to follow while still offering clear and useful instructions for experienced developers.
+### Readability

+Our guide is easy to read because we used short sections with clear titles.
+Every section starts with a short overview and ends with a summary to help readers understand quickly.

+### Chunking

+We divided information into smaller parts to avoid confusion.
+Clear headings, pictures, and GIF animations help you follow along step-by-step.

+### Tone

+We wrote this guide in a friendly way so it’s easy to understand for beginners.
+Difficult words were avoided, and we included links for words that might need extra explanation.

 ## Conclusion
-This documentation encapsulates our process of mastering VS Code integration with GitHub, effective debugging, and efficient code editing.
-While we continue to expand our expertise in these tools, creating this guide has helped us develop clear, web-friendly instructions designed to assist others in enhancing their workflows.

-This project also served as a test of our collaborative abilities.
-Throughout our work, we maintained constant communication, frequently sharing progress updates and ensuring a consistent style.
-Our teamwork enabled us to overcome challenges and refine our approach.
+Creating this guide helped us learn more about VS Code and how to explain things clearly.
+We improved our teamwork and learned how to write documentation that's easy to read on the web.

-Thank you for reviewing our VS Code documentation.
-We hope it serves as a practical resource for your development work and as a reference for our future projects.
+Thanks for reading our VS Code documentation!
+We hope it helps you work faster and easier.

-This document was built using the [Material for MkDocs](https://github.com/squidfunk/mkdocs-material).
+This document was built using [Material for MkDocs](https://github.com/squidfunk/mkdocs-material).